Skip to main content

 Frequency

-Ranking of MCPS among Maryland districts based on composite score and star ratings Maryland School Report Card Annual
+Ranking of MCPS among Maryland districts based on composite score and star ratings Maryland School Report Card 9th based on percent of 4 & 5 stars Annual

 OBJECTIVE 2 — All students will meet proficiency benchmarks and grow in literacy, Grades Pre-K–11. % of students scoring proficient or above on state English Language Arts/Literacy (ELA/L) assessments MCAP/ALT-MCAP